Carlssonlab/GPCR_Selectivity_Explorer/README.md

 ### 1. Standard Analysis

 This example compares a list of adrenergic receptors against a list of dopamine receptors, focusing on the transmembrane helices and ECL2.
-It uses a conservation cutoff of 80% and the BLOSUM62 matrix, the run time is about few minutes.
+It uses a conservation cutoff of 80% and the BLOSUM62 matrix; the run time is about a few minutes.

 ```bash
 python GPCR_Selectivity_Explorer.py \